 The Croatian Red Cross had an enormous role in the Croatian War of Independence.
 They provided people with humanitarian aid, food, and psychological help.
 They also collected more than a million blood donations to help health institutions.

 The Red Cross was awarded the Povelja Republike Hrvatske (Charter of the Republic of Croatia) in recognition of their 120 years of operation on October 15, 1998.
 The Povelja Republike Hrvatske is a state recognition for significant contribution to the development of the Republic of Croatia.

 The Croatian Parliament declared the Croatian language as the official language for public use on October 23, 1847.
 This happened in response to a speech made by Ivan Kukuljević Sakcinski who was a Croatian politician, historian, and writer.

 On May 2, 1843, Sakcinski gave the first speech in the Croatian language at a session of the Sabor after several centuries.
 He suggested that the Croatian language should become the official diplomatic language instead of the Latin language.

 Croatian Parliament has used the Croatian language as the official language of the parliament’s sessions since 1848.

 On the night of October 25, 1964, Zagreb was hit by its biggest natural disaster so far.
-The embankment of the river of Sava cracked open and flooded one third of the city of Zagreb.
+The embankment of the river of Sava cracked open and flooded one-third of the city of Zagreb.
 The flood spread over the city center covering more than 6.000 hectares of land.
-The homes of more than 180.000 people were on the flooded territory.
+The homes of more than 180.000 people were in the flooded territory.

 The consequences of the flood were enormous.
 Here are just a few of them: